raymond8505/detect-monkey-patches/README.md

 # Detect Monkey Patches

-Detect any native Javascript object functions that have had their definition overriden by a custom function, or "monkey patched".
+Detect any native Javascript window or object functions that have had their definition overriden by a custom function, or "monkey patched".

 Can be used to ensure javascript environment will work as expected.
 Used as a bookmarklet it can help troubleshooting third party websites.